Jade-ux/OurTraditions/README.md

 - [Documentation for how to create an Amazon AWS policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html#iam-policy-ex4)
 - [To set up my Amazon account I used this tutorial.](https://www.youtube.com/watch?v=v33Kl-Kx30o)
 - [For help with Python's string manipulation syntax in Jinja I used this guide.](https://shubhamjain.co/til/capitalizing-first-letter-in-jinja/)
+- For help with the functionality to upload images to Amazon S3, Ed Bradley assisted with code, credited inline in my app.py file

 <div class="right"><a href="#index"><button class="btn-small">Back to index &#8593;</button></a></div>